12 Jan How Cloud Phone Systems Keep Businesses “On the Grid” 24/7/365

 One of the most critical objectives for all businesses — regardless of whether they are dynamic new startups or large established enterprises — is business continuity.

 That’s because productivity grinds to a halt when workers cannot instantly connect and collaborate, and customers who fail to reach their desired party — or who do not receive a prompt callback after leaving a message — are likely to head to a more responsive competitor.
-Indeed, business continuity is not just an important priority: it is a mission critical objective.
-Fortunately, that’s where VoIP phone systems enter the picture and make a transformative difference.
+Business continuity is not just an important priority: it is a mission critical objective.
+Fortunately, that’s where cloud phone systems enter the picture and make a transformative difference.

-Below, we highlight the key reasons how VoIP phone systems ensure business continuity, and keep businesses “on the grid” 24/7/365:
+Below, we highlight the key reasons how cloud phone systems ensure business continuity, and keep businesses “on the grid” 24/7/365:

 - Automatic Network Aggregation

 Automatic network aggregation enables seamless failover in the event of a local power outage — both wide scale blackouts that can last for hours or days, and shorter brownouts, which are occurring with more frequency due to the country’s aging power infrastructure.

 Cloud phone systems leverage the internet’s geographically dispersed cloud infrastructure.
 As a result, during a natural disaster or other emergency event the system will continue operating by essentially “shifting” to a part of the internet that is unaffected (and then shift back when the matter has been resolved).
 While businesses that use conventional landline phone systems will be unable to get a dial tone, those that use cloud phone systems can carry on functioning as normal.

 - Unlimited Call Forwarding to Any Number — Including Landlines and Smartphones